Leopold I of Belgium: Search for a monarch

 At the end of August 1830, rebels in the Southern provinces (modern-day Belgium) of the United Netherlands rose up against Dutch rule.
 The rising, which began in Brussels, pushed the Dutch army back, and the rebels defended themselves against a Dutch attack.
 International powers meeting in London agreed to support the independence of Belgium, even though the Dutch refused to recognize the new state.
 In November 1830, a National Congress was established in Belgium to create a constitution for the new state.
 Fears of "mob rule" associated with republicanism after the French Revolution of 1789, as well as the example of the recent, liberal July Revolution in France, led the Congress to decide that Belgium would be a popular, constitutional monarchy.
 The choice of candidates for the position was one of the most controversial issues faced by the revolutionaries.
 The Congress refused to consider any candidate from the Dutch ruling house of Orange-Nassau.
 Some Orangists had hoped to offer the position to William I or his son, William, Prince of Orange, which would bring Belgium into personal union with the Netherlands like Luxembourg.
 The Great Powers also worried that a candidate from another state could risk destabilizing the international balance of power and lobbied for a neutral candidate.

 Eventually the Congress was able to draw up a shortlist.
 The viable possibilities were felt to be Auguste of Leuchtenberg, son of Eugène de Beauharnais, and Louis, Duke of Nemours, son of Louis Philippe I of France.
 All the candidates were French and the choice between them was principally between choosing the Bonapartism of Beauharnais or Leuchtenberg and supporting the July Monarchy of Louis Philippe.
-Louis Philippe realized that the choice of either of the Bonapartists could be first stage of a coup against him, but that his son would also be unacceptable to other European powers suspicious of French intentions.
+Louis Philippe realized that the choice of either of the Bonapartists could be the first stage of a coup against him, but that his son would also be unacceptable to other European powers suspicious of French intentions.
 Nemours refused the offer.
 With no definitive choice in sight, Catholics and Liberals united to elect Erasme Louis Surlet de Chokier, a minor Belgian nobleman, as regent to buy more time for a definitive decision in February 1831.

-Due to opposition of previous candidates, the Belgian Congress proposed Leopold, who had been proposed at an early stage, but had been dropped because of French opposition.
+Due to the opposition of previous candidates, the Belgian Congress proposed Leopold, who had been proposed at an early stage, but had been dropped because of French opposition.
 The problems caused by the French candidates and the increased international pressure for a solution led to his reconsideration.
 Leopold was known by the Congress due to his military past and a delegation of Belgian representatives was sent to London to meet Leopold.
 On 22 April, he was finally approached by the delegation at Marlborough House to officially offer him the throne.
 Leopold read over the Treaty of the Eighteen Articles prior to it being signed on 9 July 1831, officially separating Belgium and the Netherlands.
 The treaty also included the possibility of a repurchase of Luxembourg by Belgium.
 Despite all this, Leopold remained reluctant to accept the Belgian throne.